stabldev/torrra/docs/configuration.md

 torrra config list
 ```

-This command will display a comprehensive list of all configured settings and their current values.
+This command will display a comprehensive list of all configured settings and their current values, including general preferences and indexer-related entries.